 Hmm – we tend to see a lot of these in our non-photographer friends’ Facebook feeds.

 So – What to do to Take Better Colour Photos?

 I am a firm believer that you need to get the composition right, Strong Lines, Depth, Rule of Thirds, Balance, before you add any colour you might be lucky to find in the sky.
-If you look at some (not all) of my images, the brilliant colour in the sky might take a quarter or a third of the image area.
+If you look at some (not all) of my images, the brilliant colour in the sky might take a quarter or maybe a third of the image area.
 The rest is a Solid Good Photo.
-So all this sounds easy, but how do you disassociate yourself from thinking of – and really being distracted by – just the colour?
-Maybe more toward a photographic art approach?
+So all this sounds easy, but how do you disassociate yourself from thinking of – and really being distracted by – just the elements of colour?
+Maybe more toward a ‘photographic art’ approach?